Geological Engineering

 Geological engineers require skills and tools to “see” beneath the surface and predict the behaviour of highly variable earth materials.
 To this end, they draw on the field methods, powers of observation, analytical techniques, and remote sensing tools employed by geoscientists, and incorporate engineering approaches to materials testing, modelling, structural design and risk assessment.
 They must integrate a wide variety of data with knowledge of geological and geotechnical processes in order to make informed recommendations and decisions.
 As team players, frequently working with geologists or civil engineers, geological engineers also require good communication and people skills.

 Examples of engineering works with significant geological engineering components include mines, dams, bridges, building foundations, highways, slope stabilization projects, landfill and wastewater treatment sites, waterways and port facilities.
 Geological engineers also conduct environmental impact assessments, develop and protect groundwater resources, and remediate contaminated sites.
-In the oil and gas and mining industries, they are responsible for locating and evaluating resources hidden far below the Earth’s surface and for developing natural and energy resources efficiently and responsibly.
+In the energy and mining industries, they are responsible for locating and evaluating resources hidden far below the Earth’s surface and for developing them efficiently and responsibly with measures to mitigate environmental impacts.

 Program